TUC-NT-DF/student-guide/docs/content-onboarding/onboarding.md

 #### Generate SSH keys

-* open a windows powershell
+* Open a windows powershell
-* type `ssh-keygen -t ed25519 -C "ssh-key-TUC"`
+* Type `ssh-keygen -t ed25519 -C "ssh-key-TUC"`
-* the command prompt will ask for a file name and passphrase: keep it empty and press enter until you see the following statement;
+* The command prompt will ask for a file name and passphrase: Keep it empty and press enter until you see the following statement;
 * `Your identification has been saved in C:\Users\...\.ssh\id_ed25519`